onepub-dev/critical_test/README.md

 ```

 Hooks are sorted alphanumerically so you can prefix the hook's name with a number if you need to control the order the hooks run in.

+# DCli
+Critical Test was written in Dart using [DCli](https://pub.dev/packages/dcli) to support the [Conduit](https://pub.dev/packages/conduit) project.